AdaCore/ada-spark-rfcs/considered/rfc-storage_pools.rst

      Host_Arr := Arr_Type (Device_Arr); -- Ok, calling copy function
   end; -- calling deallocation

-Note that however, direct references such as:
+Direct references such as:

 .. code-block:: Ada

   Device_Arr (1) := 0;

 would would also be allowed.
-This would simplify development of portable code.
+This would simplify development of portable code, even if there are performances consequences that would make you favor bulk copies instead.

-We should also allow to use System.Address directly and as a consequence have just the regular address system be used (e.g. no instrumentation):
+The package System.NUMA_Memory exist for Standard.Address, and is called System.NUMA_Standard.Memory.
+It can be used to provide alternat spec depending on the context.
+For example you could have a file for host compilation that looks like the CUDA_Memory instantiation above, and a version for the device that looks like:

 .. code-block:: Ada

-  type Cuda_Address is new System.Address;
+  package CUDA_Memory renames System.NUMA_Standard.Memory;

-It would then be able to manipulate the resulting objects direclty.
+as for the device code, the memory model is local.

 Note that the above also works with pointers, so that it's also possible to
 write: